nhepner1/project-base/README.md

 Current Project Status
 ----------------------
+This project has evolved from my own personal needs as a lightweight alternative to [Drupal VM](https://www.drupalvm.com/).
+If you are considering this project, please throughly investigate Drupal VM first and make sure it doesn't already meet your needs.

 While this project is under active development, it is **not** expected to hit a 1.0 release unless significant interest is demonstrated.